 In this blog post, we’ve compiled some best practices on how to pitch your press release to journalists.
 The following steps will make sure your pitch is more than just a mass email blast and help your team secure the visibility you’re seeking.

 This seems obvious, right?
 We know that you know how to write a press release.
-That said, there are a few simple ways to optimise your press release to make it even more appealing to a journalist.
+That said, there are a few simple ways to optimize your press release to make it even more appealing to a journalist.
 As always, be sure it has a compelling title.
 It should be descriptive enough that it gets your point across but still sparks curiosity.
 Including a quote is a simple way to show off your brand’s human side, and a visual will catch their eye as something they could include with their story.

 When it comes to building the list of media outlets and reporters you want to target, there’s a balance you should aim to achieve.
 It’s essential to research and make sure you’re targeting media outlets and journalists that typically write about the topic you’re pitching.
 Spending the time to build a good-sized list of reputable, relevant outlets will be well worth your efforts.